Photo of main entrance at St Mary's hospital

 1. St Mary's buildings are in poor condition

-Other wards are often closed for maintenance or repairs, causing delays for emergency patients who need to be admitted or operations to be cancelled.
 Keeping the aging hospital open comes at an enormous cost.
-We are spending millions every year just on maintenance - meaning we’re unable to invest enough in innovation, new equipment and better facilities.
+We are spending millions every year just on maintenance, leaving us unable to invest sufficiently in innovation, new equipment, and improved facilities.

 2. St Mary's is simply not big enough to serve our communities